SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 X is an important component in the climate system, and plays a key role in Y.
 In the history of development economics, X has been thought of as a key factor in ...

-## Writing Introductions
+## Establishing the importance of the topic for the discipline

-> Establishing the importance of the topic for the discipline
+↑ Introduction

 A key aspect of X is ...
 X is a classic problem in ...